The Solaris Centre is opposite the Mirror Ball on New South Promenade. It’s a handy reference point for that area of promenade.

 About the Solaris Centre at South Promenade Blackpool

 The Solaris Centre is a public building which is run by Blackpool Council.
 It’s home to a number of offices, meeting rooms and small businesses which use it commercially.

-To the rear of the Solaris is a public open space and small children’s playground which are open for public use.
+To the rear of the Solaris is a public open space, gardens and a small children’s playground which are open for public use.
 Keep your eyes peeled because it’s also a home to the abundant wildlife which lives in the bushes and undergrowth around the plot.

 At the right hand side of the Solaris Centre you’ll find a block of Danfo public toilets.